-We have developed a multi-channel, nationwide sales and distribution system to sell and distribute our prepaid game cards in China.
+For games that we operate, we have developed a multi-channel, nationwide sales and distribution system to sell and distribute our prepaid game cards in China.
 We also directly sell game points to our game players through our online sales platform.